 Amanda Cage is the president and CEO of the National Fund for Workforce Solutions.
 Amanda joined the National Fund in March 2020, bringing more than 25 years of federal workforce system, grantmaking, and organized labor experience to the organization.
 Throughout her career, Amanda has focused on ensuring economic inclusion and stability for workers and their families.
 Most recently, she served as the chief program officer at the Chicago Cook Workforce Partnership.
 There she managed a $70 million portfolio of public and private funding and a network of over 50 agencies for the country’s second largest workforce system.
-Before that, Amanda served as director of human capital strategy for the Chicago Workforce Investment Council, where she led a citywide effort to increase Chicago’s competitiveness in a knowledge-based global economy.
+Before that, Amanda served as director of human capital strategy for the Chicago Workforce Investment Council, where she led a citywide effort to increase Chicago’s competitiveness in a global economy.
 For five years, she led the workforce development portfolio at the McCormick Foundation, and she was the 2004 J. Ira & Nicki Harris Foundation Fellow at the Chicago Community Trust.
 Amanda started her career as a labor organizer working for Jobs with Justice and the Service Employees International Union and was a Trade Union Program Fellow at Harvard Law School.
 She is an Aspen Institute Economic Opportunities Program 2017-2018 Job Quality Fellow and a 2019 Leadership Greater Chicago Fellow.
+Amanda sits on the board of WorkRise, a research-to-action network on jobs, workers, and mobility and sits on the Federal Reserve Bank of Chicago’s Advisory Council on Agriculture, Small Business and Labor.
 Amanda earned a bachelor’s degree from Oberlin College and a master’s degree in public policy from the Harris School at the University of Chicago.

 Lisa Chensvold is marketing and communications director at the National Fund, where she brings 15 years of experience delivering and leading strategic communications for organizations that discover, inspire, and tackle the world’s toughest challenges.
 After starting as an independent writer and editor, she cultivated and refined a broad range of communications skills at the University of North Carolina’s Institute for Global Health and Infectious Diseases, where she eventually headed internal and external communications for this world-class research and clinical care enterprise.
 In 2011–2012, Lisa was a leader in public relations efforts around a landmark HIV prevention study that was featured on the cover of The Economist and named “Breakthrough of the Year” by Science magazine.
 In 2014, she relocated to Washington, DC, where she directed communications for IESC, a global nonprofit dedicated to private sector solutions to inclusive economic development.
 In addition to being a passionate advocate for clear communications and plain language, Lisa is also a classically trained soprano and active musician.
 She holds an M.A. from the University of North Carolina at Chapel Hill and a B.A. from the University of California at Santa Barbara.